NWVCIL Logo

 How long is the waitlist for methadone in Arkansas?

-Most Arkansas methadone clinics offer intake within 3 business days; urban programs in Jonesboro typically offer same-day access.
+Most Arkansas methadone clinics offer intake within 3 business days; urban programs in Little Rock typically offer same-day access.
 State Opioid Response funding has targeted waitlist reduction, and many counties now operate 24/7 bridge lines for urgent access.

 How soon after the first visit do I come back?